 Can standing desk converters support multiple monitors?

-Many full-sized Standing Desk converters are designed to support dual monitors, and some heavy-duty electric models can even accommodate triple monitor setups.
+Many full-sized standing desk converters are designed to support dual monitors, and some heavy-duty electric models can even accommodate triple monitor setups.
 Always check the specific model’s weight capacity and desktop dimensions to ensure it can safely and comfortably hold your equipment.

 Are standing desk converters good for posture and back pain?